hackUSU/learn/brainfood/nodejs.md

 # node.js brain.food
-Node.js is a platform built on Chrome's JavaScript runtime for easily building fast, scalable network applications.
+Node.js is a web server running in Javascript.
+It uses Chrome's JavaScript runtime and a library of Javascript files for easily building fast, scalable network applications.
 Node.js uses an event-driven, non-blocking I/O model that makes it lightweight and efficient, perfect for data-intensive real-time applications that run across distributed devices.

 ## Tutorials